petershin/liferay-learn/docs/dxp/latest/en/building-applications/tooling/reference/using-the-bootstrap-3-compatibility-layer-in-liferay-7-4.md

 ---
 # Using the Bootstrap 3 Compatibility Layer in Liferay 7.4

-As of Liferay DXP 7.4 GA1, the [Bootstrap 3](https://getbootstrap.com/) compatibility layer is removed from the built-in packages in Liferay front-end applications.
+As of Liferay DXP 7.4 GA1, the [Bootstrap 3](https://getbootstrap.com/) compatibility layer is removed from the built-in packages in Liferay frontend applications.
 If you are upgrading from a previous version, you must include the compatibility layer as an external package for any of your projects that depend on Bootstrap 3 for their CSS code.

 ```{note}
 If you use the `gulp upgrade` command to [upgrade a theme](../../../site-building/site-appearance/themes/upgrading-a-theme.md) to Liferay 7.4, you can automatically include the Bootstrap 3 compatibility layer with the upgrade.
 In this case, you need not add the compabitility layer manually to that theme.